 What it means to be a music teacher

 As a former music teacher, I know it’s hard to quantify the amount of preparation and mental energy that goes into just one hour of teaching music.
-All of the prep mixed in with sweet, joyful moments from students, and blissful musical moments, and it all becomes bittersweet.
+All of the preparation and hard work mixed in with sweet, joyful moments with students is bittersweet.
 I’m betting you can relate.
 In fact, most of the music teachers I’ve met can be described as:

 Most music teachers I know are expected to do the job of two or more, and working to the point of burn-out is easy to do in a society that glorifies it.